 Mark Twain’s quote “history doesn’t repeat itself, but it often rhymes” is an apt description for what we have done this week.
 In 2008, we leveraged big data to take congestion analysis to a new level.
 Building on the trail blazed by TTI’s Urban Mobility Report and other industry leaders, we published the INRIX National Traffic Scorecard, the first national assessment of traffic congestion at granular day, time, road segment levels.

 In 2021, we are breaking new ground again.
-Building on the work of Purdue, the FHWA, leading agencies and professionals involved in developing traffic signal performance measures, we are leveraging big data to provide the first national level assessment of traffic signal performance.
+Building on the work of Purdue, the FHWA, leading agencies, and professionals involved in developing traffic signal performance measures, we are leveraging big data to provide the first national-level assessment of traffic signal performance.
 The INRIX U.S. Signals Scorecard provides the first systemic nationwide analysis and summary of all movements at more than 210,000 signalized intersections across the country.

 INRIX IQ Signal Analytics, a service provided in partnership with the University of Maryland’s CATT Laboratory, generated the data analyzed in the Scorecard.
-Using a week’s worth of data from October 4-10, 2020 – chosen as a ‘typical’ week nationally in 2020 in the new ‘Pandemic’ paradigm – the Scorecard provides the first national benchmarking of key traffic signal performance measures, namely delay per vehicle (‘Level of Service’) and percent of vehicles arriving on green.
+Using a week’s worth of traffic light data from October 4-10, 2020 – chosen as a ‘typical’ week nationally in 2020 in the new ‘Pandemic’ paradigm – the Scorecard provides the first national benchmarking of key traffic signal performance measures, namely delay per vehicle (‘Level of Service’) and percent of vehicles arriving on green.
 While not all nationwide signalized intersections are included in this report, this is by far the most comprehensive report to date.
 Leveraging nearly 1 billion observed crossings over the week to directly measure the performance of roughly 2/3rds of all signals in the United States, the Scorecard’s data and conclusions are representative of overall national, state, county and metropolitan area performance.

 The Scorecard describes the methodology used to generate results and findings.
 At a high-level, a critical mass of connected vehicles providing accurate location updates every 5 seconds or less were analyzed as they move through the road network.
 Interactions with known/mapped signalized intersections (we call ‘observed crossings’) are logged, and performance metrics are calculated and aggregated in 15 minute increments.

-National Results and Findings
+National Results and Findings of Traffic Signal Data

 Daily nationwide average statistics are shown in the figure below.
-We expect to continue analyzing the data and share noteworthy findings in future blog posts and presentations.
+We expect to continue analyzing the traffic light data and share noteworthy findings in future blog posts and presentations.
 In my initial analysis, two key findings stand out (each are discussed in more detail in the Scorecard):

-- Signals contribute more to overall network delay than previously thought: Ongoing research is updating the infamous ‘causes of congestion’ pie chart to increase the overall impact of signals to network delay.
+- Traffic signals contribute more to overall network delay than previously thought: Ongoing research is updating the infamous ‘causes of congestion’ pie chart to increase the overall impact of signals to network delay.
 The Scorecard results are consistent with these new findings, with a reasonable overall estimate of 10% of total time of the random trip (day, time, location, type) being stopped at or slowed by signalized intersections.

 Analysis of Intersection Level Details